writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### interview-loaded

 The `interview-loaded` is the second event that the RocketDocument Embedded UX fires.
 This means that the RocketDocument got a response from the RLBE, received a valid interview from the API, and is now rendering the interview in the background.
-Below you can find the `interview-loaded` schema:
+Below, you can find the `interview-loaded` schema:

 ```javascript
    type: "interview-loaded"